A bijective proof and generalization of Siladi\'c's Theorem: Introduction

 leads to the natural order

 We then impose the minimal differences according the following table

 which can be reduced to the table :

-Here the minimal difference expresses the minimal value of $\la_i-\la_{i+1 }$ for the colors of $\la_i$ and $\la_{i+1}$ respectively in the line and the column of the table.
 One can check that these minimal differences define a partial strict order on the set of parts colored by primary and secondary colors.
 We denote it by $\gg_c$, so that stating that $\lambda_i - \lambda_{i+1}$ respects the minimal difference condition is equivalent to saying that $\lambda_i\gg_c\lambda_{i+1}$.
 With this coloring, Dousse refined the Siladi\'c theorem as follows: \begin{theo}[Dousse] Let $(u,v,n) \in \mathbb{N}^3$.
 Denote by $\mathcal{D}(u,v,n)$ the set of all the partitions of $n$, such that no part is equal to $1_{ab},1_{a^2}$ or $1_{b^2}$, with the difference between two consecutive parts following the minimal conditions in \eqref{A}, and with $u$ equal to the number of parts with color $a$ or $ab$ plus twice the number of parts colored by $a^2$, and $v$ equal to the number of parts with color $b$ or $ab$ plus twice the number of parts colored by $b^2$.
 Denote by $\mathcal{C}(u,v,n)$ the set of all the partitions of $n$ with $u$ distinct parts colored by $a$ and $v$ distinct parts colored by $b$.
 We then have $\sharp \mathcal{D}(u,v,n) = \sharp \mathcal{C}(u,v,n)$. \end{theo} In terms of $q$-series, we have the equation